-The boundaries of the District consists of approximately 360 miles of water mains.
-The Metro Hub service area was purchased in 1999, and in December 2009, the District acquired the Metro Southwest Thim Water Systems, located southwest of Tucson.
-This system is part of the Metro Water Southwest service area consisting of Diablo Village, E&T, and Lazy B. The Southwest service areas have not been annexed into the District's legal boundaries.
-In addition, the District has annexed Metro West that has not been provided water services yet.
+The boundaries of the District include approximately 360 miles of water mains.
+The Metro Hub service area was purchased in June 1999, and in December 2009, the District acquired the Metro Southwest Thim Water Systems, located southwest of Tucson.
+The Thim Water System now the Metro Southwest service area consisting of Diablo Village, E&T, and Lazy B. The Southwest service areas have not been annexed into the District's legal boundaries.
+The District has annexed Metro West where no development has yet to occur.

-The District obtains water from 36 wells with 26 in Metro Main, 5 in Metro Hub, and 5 in Metro Southwest.
+The District obtains water from 35 active wells with 25 wells in Metro Main, 5 wells in Metro Hub, and 5 wells in Metro Southwest.
 In addition, water is wheeled to the Lazy B service area in Metro Southwest.
 The total water storage capacity is 14.3 million gallons in the Metro Main service area, 436,000 gallons in the Metro HUB service area, and 565,000 gallons in the Metro Southwest service areas.